ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 !(https://www.youtube.com/watch?v=-o_08QyCD6g)
 :::

-We now have a set of position-versus-time data.
-The positions are the distance $L$ in Figure 3.
+Below is a link to the table containing the position and velocity data of the glider.

 :::Figure:Table